addisoni/cmpe131_g4/README.md

 4. Once successful, you will be redirected to the "**Reset Password**" where you can create a new password which will replace your current one

 ### Modify account details
-1. Click on "Modify Account" button on top
+1. Click on "**Modify Account**" button on top

-2. Enter the user information you want to change, i.e. username, password, security question/answer then click the "Modify Account" button to implement those changes to your account
+2. Enter the user information you want to change, i.e. username, password, security question/answer then click the "**Modify Account**" button to implement those changes to your account

 ## Notes Functions